Satipo road – Colibri Cloud Forest

 - Raise funds for the project attracting donations and deposits for future trips.

-- Contact the key players in the area from the community, the municipality and Rainforest Partnership, who has a full time antropologist in the area
+- Contact the key players in the area from the community, the municipality and Rainforest Partnership, who has a full-time anthropologist in the area

 - Initial recce trip once the travel ban within Peru has been lifted.
-This is hopefully by early April.
+This is hopefully by mid-August to early September.
 Local birdwatchers from Lima can join for a reduced cost.
-Gunnar will meet with all the key players and stake holders.
+Gunnar will meet with all the key players and stakeholders.

 - Guide from Kolibri Expeditions Juan Julca stays on to start building feeders, and set up hides.
-Produce bird photos to share on social media and to the initial backers of the proejct.
+Produce bird photos to share on social media and to the initial backers of the project.

-- Additional weekend visit when the community hold their monthly asamblea (community meeting) – usually on the third Sunday of the month.
+- Additional weekend visit when the community holds their monthly “asamblea” (community meeting) – usually on the third Sunday of the month.

 - After all this, and with the bona vista from the municipality, Kolibri Expeditions and the community Calabaza-Apaya comes to an agreement and create a partnership.

-- By the end of April, we shall have a better picture when birders can start arriving to Colibri Cloudforest Lodge.
+- By the end of August, we shall have a better picture when birders can start arriving at Colibri Cloudforest Hostel.

 Become a volunteer

-Once the corona virus pandemic has blown over we are ready to recieve birders to volunteer helping running the lodge on a daily basis and do regular updates with photos of birds, plants, butterflies etc to the Social Media channels to promote the area.
-Volunteers will also help teaching English to locals and Kolibri Expeditions staff.
+Once the coronavirus pandemic has blown over we are ready to receive birders to volunteer to help run the lodge on a daily basis and do regular updates with photos of birds, plants, butterflies, etc to the Social Media channels to promote the area.
+Volunteers will also help to teach English to locals and Kolibri Expeditions staff.

-We shall open two volunteer spaces on a three week basis.
-Volunteers, may also be contracted in the future as bird guides for Kolibri Expeditions and 7 Wonders Birding.
+We shall open two volunteer spaces on a three-week basis.
+Volunteers may also be contracted in the future as bird guides for Kolibri Expeditions and 7 Wonders Birding.
 It is really a dream position.
-The birder get some of the best birding in Peru, and has a chance also sto become a guide.
+The birder gets some of the best birding in Peru and has a chance also to become a guide.

 How to contribute?

 Smaller amounts can be donations, and larger amounts can be deposits for your future Satipo road trip.
-It is not as easy as I had thought to set up ways to recieve funding swiftly, and without larger fees.
+It is not as easy as I had thought to set up ways to receive funding swiftly and without larger fees.
 But here are the ways I have come up with so far.